plukacs/lab-governance/README.md

 ### Policy: Governance log
 All the policies are logged on Github.

+### Policy: Async governance process (TLC)
+1. Create a pull request from your proposal.
+Put your tension in the description of the pull request.
+2. Members of the circle have 3 days to ask questions, give reflections, voice objections.
+   - You can show your support with :+1:
+   - Mark your objections with :exclamation:.
+This signs to the proposer that the current from of the proposal would degrade the capacity of the Circle to express its Purpose or enact its Accountabilities.
+(See the [Constitution for the criteria for valid objections](https://github.com/holacracyone/Holacracy-Constitution/blob/master/Holacracy-Constitution.md#324-criteria-for-valid-objections))
+   - If you don't read the proposal in this time it's like when you don't attend the governance meeting.
+If the accepted proposal created tensions in your roles, please bring the tension and your proposal for the next governance meeting or create a new pull request.
+3. You can amend and clarify your proposal, integrate objections by adding changes to the pull request.
+The time window to raise objections restart with each change to the pull request.
+4. Merge the pull request if there are no objections in the given period.

 ### Policy: Holiday planning
  - Let others know about your holiday plans on Slack
  - Let leadlink know 5x the length of your planned holiday (in workdays) before the start of it